GMAT Verbal – Vocabulary List

 (n.) mercy toward an offender; mildness

-parliamentary procedure to end debate and begin to vote Cloture was declared as the parliamentarians readied to
+(n.) a parliamentary procedure to end debate and begin to vote Cloture was declared as the parliamentarians readied to register their votes.

 (v.) to grow together